 “In that case, I’m going to tell you right now.
 Lefty and Junkie have to go.
 We need to get rid of them in order to improve and get better in our department.”

 She was right.
 It was ultimately up to GM’s decision.
 However, with all the fuck ups, it was not difficult to build a legitimate case of why Junkie and Lefty should go do something else.
-I couldn’t care less if they had to give out handjobs for money.
+I couldn’t care less if they had to give handjobs for money.
 Nonetheless, I had a feeling that Rabbit was not a type of leader I would want to work with in any business.
 Eventually, she would go on to prove me time after time that I was right on.

 Within a week, it was easy to tell that Rabbit and Lefty became very close because they were both having relationship issues with their boyfriends.
 And they formed an unwavering close bond with each other like Maverick and Goose.
 That’s when I had a feeling that this “Danger Zone” was going to turn out to be the worst shit show ever.

 Though I was slowly losing my motivation since the day one of my transfer, that was the starting point of my motivation to go to work declining real fast.
 I didn’t know much about Rabbit when she was in another department.
 I initially thought the management rotated her to my department to break down and smooth things out.
 But once I started to work closely with her, it was clear to me that I needed to leave there abruptly.
-She didn’t do much other than talking to other employees and looking at a computer half the day.
+She didn’t do much other than talking to other employees and looking at a computer most of her day.
 It got to the point where another employee who worked with her closely told me that she had to be a computer programmer, not a supervisor.